Can fat or cellulite be removed on a specific body area with exercise?

 Having said all the above, there is indeed one way to reduce cellulite (but not subcutaneous fat) with exercise: by combining high intensity exercise (such as interval training) with a strong anti-cellulite cream and/or treatment.

-Due to the high amounts of noradrenaline that interval training releases, it is the perfect type of exercise to combine with real anti-cellulite treatments and creams in order to focus the results of exercise on specific cellulite areas.
+Due to the high amounts of noradrenaline that interval training releases, it is the perfect type of exercise to combine with a real cellulite cream or a strong cellulite treatments, in order to focus the results of exercise on specific cellulite areas.

-The way it works is as follows: noradrenaline, secreted during sprinting, triggers fat release which synergistically enhances the fat release in the area caused by a concentrated anti-cellulite cream (think high amounts of forskolin, caffeine etc) and/or by a strong anti-cellulite treatment (think high power ultrasonic cavitation and/or high intensity deep acting radiofrequency).
+The way it works is as follows: noradrenaline, secreted during intensive exercise triggers fat release which synergistically enhances the fat release in the area caused by a concentrated anti-cellulite cream (think high amounts of forskolin, caffeine etc) and/or by a strong anti-cellulite treatment (think high-power ultrasonic cavitation and/or high intensity deep-acting radiofrequency).

 This means that cellulite fat reduction will be much more pronounced on the area treated, than the overall fat reduction caused by exercise.